 In the mid-1960s, I took a series of photos of the remains of the railway that ran from Dundee to Newtyle.
-Now, 40 years on, I have trawled the internet and compiled an account into which I've inserted my photos, etc. Where possible I have included links to the internet sources, but I have also copied the material into this site in case the links ceased to connect after a while.
+40 years later, I trawled the internet and compiled an account into which I inserted my photos, etc.

 One of my early childhood memories was of my dad lifting me up to look over a wall to see the entrance to the tunnel "under" the Law - in fact it started just below the crest of a shoulder of the hill.
 That night, in my dreams, we found another entrance behind the High Kirk (which stands more or less directly above the tunnel) and we found an ancient steam engine in the middle of the tunnel.
 Maybe, subconsciously, I've been searching for this engine ever since!